AntrHaxx/say/README.md

 - Italian
 - Spanish

+Speech loudness and rate can also be specified thanks command options.
+In same way, speech can be output to a given file path.

 ## Easy to use

 Say comes with a keyboard shortcut configured to help you to read selected text more easilly.
 Simply select a text with your mouse, press \<Super\>+Escape ans **say** will read it!